GlobalDataverseCommunityConsortium/dataverse-uploader/README.md

 # dataverse-uploader

-DVUploader, a Command-line Bulk Uploader for Dataverse
+DVUploader, a Command-line Bulk Uploader for Dataverse and SEAD/Clowder (see link below)

 Motivation: